NicoTambone68/SEIR-Model/README.md

 (Image courtesy of the Institute for Disease Modeling)

-The module allows for simulations based on different parameters.
+The module allows for simulations based on different parameters set by the user.
+The model implements the second order Runge-Kutta algorithm for the numerical solution of differential equations.
 Running a simulation will result in a chart describing the curves of any of the S-E-I-R compartments, as in the following picture.
 A chart describing the effective reproductive number will be shown as well.
 Please read the included Jupyter Notebook for a more comprehensive description of the model.

 ![Model Output](https://github.com/NicoTambone68/SEIR-Model/blob/master/SEIR-demo.png)